dipanshu914/30-JavaScript-Simple-projects/README.md

 # JavaScript-Simple-projects
-In this repo, i will create a simple HTML, CSS &amp; JavaScript project -
+Welcome, Here i will create a simple HTML, CSS & JavaScript with the help of video, docs, & google search; JavaScript project -

+1 - Weather APP Project